ppy/osu-wiki/wiki/Tournaments/VTSS/1/en.md

 #### Bracket

 1. After qualifiers, the top 128 players from the qualifiers will be seeded 1:1.
-   - For example, the 128th seed player will go against the 1st seed, 127th seed against 2nd seed, so on and so forth.
+   - For example, the 128th seed player will go against the 1st seed, 127th seed against 2nd seed, and so on.
-2. If a player loses two matches, one in the winner's and one in the loser's bracket, they are eliminated from the tournament.
+2. If a player loses two matches, one in the winner's bracket and one in the loser's, they are eliminated from the tournament.

 ##### Winner's bracket